 ePayments, specifically EFT payments and ACH payments, come with big benefits.
 There’s less worry about misplaced paper checks, lower processing costs, and faster disbursement.

 Thankfully, when it comes to ePayments, there’s national governance and guidance in place – better known as the NACHA.

 Your company probably knows the NACHA best for governing the process of replacing the need to send paper checks with ACH.
 These payments are sent directly from your bank account to your vendor’s bank account.
 To ensure fast, secure EFT and ACH for both businesses and consumers, the National Automated Clearinghouse Association has a standard set of rules and processes each ACH sender must follow.

-However, there are a few NACHA requirements and updates your business needs to know to stay ahead of your competitors.
+However, there are a few NACHA requirements and updates your business needs to know to stay ahead.